dnpm-dip/api-gateway/app/controllers/README.md

 # REST API
 ----

+:warning: **IMPORTANT NOTE**:
+The URI path below assume that your backend is exposed via the reverse proxy as [configured in the deployment setup](https://github.com/dnpm-dip/deployment/blob/cedfb09d80b9b75f2b82fe17fb5a242c0fd4dac0/nginx/sites-available/tls-reverse-proxy.template.conf#L44-L46), where the `/api` prefix is used for disambiguation of backend API requests.

+Otherwise, you must strip the `/api` prefix from URI paths below.

 ## Example Data and ETL API

 The following endpoints constitute the "ETL" API for both the Rare Diseases (RD) and Molecular Tumor Board (TMB) use cases.